CaretakerGob/studio/src/context/PROJECT_PROGRESS.md

     - Changed "Party" to "Team" in all user-facing text.
 - How to Play Page (`/how-to-play`):
     - Created page to display game rules from `docs/game-rules.md`.
-    - Implemented basic server-side Markdown parsing for headings and paragraphs.
+    - Implemented server-side Markdown parsing that **omits specific shop item list sections**.
+Other basic formatting (headings, paragraphs) is applied.
     - Added link to sidebar.
 - FAQ Page:
     - Content for App Questions and Board Game Concepts using accordion.